Organic Gardening Tips

 Eggshells; snails hate eggshells, something about slithering over small bits of shards bothers them.
 But your shells must be CLEAN.
 If you use shells from fresh eggs be sure to wash them off first!

 If you’re using hard boiled eggs, make sure there is no egg left on them.
-Otherwise you will be inviting bigger pests into your garden.
+Otherwise you will be inviting bigger pests into your garden

 And yes, if you have eggshells from Easter eggs made with edible vegetable dye, they should be safe in the garden — and add a colorful dash of fun too!

-Appetizers?
+Snails as Appetizers?
 Your snails are descendants of snails brought over from France for escargot.
 I had a neighbor who collected them, put them in sawdust for two weeks to detox them and then he’d fire up the stove and melt butter!

 Make Your Own Organic Insecticidal Soap